rrthomas/beetle/README.md

 ./bootstrap
 ```

+To build the PDF documentation, a comprehensive TeX system such as TeXLive
+is required.
+This is only necessary when building from Git, as pre-built
-For the bibliographies in the documentation to be built correctly, GNU Make
+PDFs are supplied in release archives.
+For the bibliographies in the
-should be used.
+documentation to be built correctly, GNU Make should be used.

 ## Use